krowinski/laravel-xslt/README.md

 1. install using composer
 2. create welcome.xsl in resources/views
-3. write andreplace index in WelcomeController.php
+3. write some test function like index in WelcomeController.php /**
-/**
  * Show the application welcome screen to the user.
  *